 Summary of Treatment options

-Also known as ‘tree vaccination’, this method involves directly injecting insecticides, fungicides or both into the actual tree trunk.
+Also known as ‘tree vaccination’, this method involves directly injecting Ema-Ject®, fungicides or both into the actual tree trunk.
 Chemistries are delivered into the sapwood or active xylelm where translocation disperses the solutes to the leaf mass.
 Tree injection can protect elm trees against damage and defoliation for two or more years.
 It is the most environmentally-friendly method known, and is safe around children, pets and riparian situations.
 Tree injection sites are sealed to avoid pathogen entry, and environmental contamination is negligible.
 Fast, safe and inconspicuous, tree injection is an all year round procedure.

-Canopy sprays and airblast treatments are implemented at full leaf expansion (around the 3rd week of October onwards and dependent on elm species and cultivar).
+Canopy sprays and airblast treatments using biologicals are implemented at full leaf expansion (around the 3rd week of October onwards and dependent on elm species and cultivar).
 Trees up to 30m in height can be treated with one application that will provide full protection for the entire growing season.
 It is important to employ appropriate treatments at the correct time to avoid major damage to, and serious decline in an untreated tree.

 Avoid major leaf damage and serious overall decline in your elm tree – talk to Elmsavers about the best treatment at the right time for you trees.